trellis-ldp/trellis/README.md

 ## Source Code

 All source code is open source and licensed as Apache 2.
-Contributions are welcome
+Contributions are welcome.

 ### Trellis Vocabulary